Ghost in the Shell (1995 film): Plot

 Having suspected foul play, Kusanagi's team is prepared and immediately pursues the agent.
-Meanwhile, Section 9 researches "Project 2501", mentioned earlier by the Puppet Master, and finds a connection with Daita, whom Section 6 tries to keep from defecting the country.
-Facing the discovered information, Daisuke Aramaki, chief of Section 9, concludes that Section 6 created the Puppet Master itself for various political purposes, and now seek to reclaim the body that it currently inhabits.
-Kusanagi follows the car carrying the shell to an abandoned building, where it is guarded by a robotic, spider-like tank.
-Anxious to face the Puppet Master's ghost, Kusanagi engages the tank without backup, resulting in her body being mostly dismembered.
-Her partner Batou arrives in time to save her, and helps connect her brain to the Puppet Master's.
+Meanwhile, Section 9 researches "Project 2501", which was mentioned earlier by the Puppet Master, and finds a connection with Daita, whom Section 6 tries to keep from defecting the country.
+Facing the discovered information, Daisuke Aramaki, chief of Section 9, concludes that Section 6 created the Puppet Master for various political purposes, and now seeks to reclaim the body that it currently inhabits.

+Kusanagi follows the car carrying the shell to an abandoned building, where it is guarded by a heavily armed and armored robotic tank.
+Anxious to face the Puppet Master's ghost, Kusanagi engages the tank without backup, resulting in her shell being mostly dismembered.
+Her partner Batou arrives in time to save her and helps connect her brain to the Puppet Master's.

 The Puppet Master explains to Kusanagi that he was created by Section 6.
 While wandering various networks, he became sentient and began to contemplate his existence.
-Deciding the essence of life is reproduction and mortality, he wants to exist within a physical brain that will eventually die.
+Deciding that the essence of life is reproduction and mortality, he wants to exist within a physical brain that will eventually die.
 As he could not escape Section 6's network, he had to download himself into a cybernetic body.
-Having interacted with Kusanagi (without her knowledge), he believes she is also questioning her humanity, and they have a lot in common.
-He proposes merging their ghosts, in return, Kusanagi would gain all of his capabilities.
+Having interacted with Kusanagi (without her knowledge), he believes she is also questioning her humanity and that they have much in common.
+He proposes merging their ghosts; in return, Kusanagi would gain all of his capabilities.
 Kusanagi agrees to the merge.

 Snipers from Section 6 approach the building, intending to destroy the Puppet Master's and Kusanagi's brains to cover up Project 2501.
 The Puppet Master's shell is destroyed, but Batou shields Kusanagi's head in time to save her brain.
-As Section 9 closes in on the site, the snipers retreat.
-Kusanagi wakes up in Batou's safe house in a new cyborg body.
-She tells Batou that the entity within her body is neither Kusanagi nor the Puppet Master, but a combination of both.
-She promises Batou they will meet again, leaves the house and wonders where to go next.
+As Section 9 closes in, the snipers retreat.

+Kusanagi wakes up in Batou's safe house in a child-sized shell.
+She tells Batou that the entity within her is neither the Major nor the Puppet Master, but a combination of both.
+She promises Batou they will meet again, leaves the house, and wonders where to go next.